 All things in moderation, including moderation.

 Life is pointless without treats, genuinely.
 Obviously, I’m an austere person but I still buy random stupid things from time to time just to break from the structure and have a bit of fun.
 Everybody should.
-But here’s the key point: In today’s world there are things you need to achieve and things that are treats, and the majority of people get it wrong.
+But here’s the key point: In today’s world there are things you need to achieve you goals and things that are treats, and the majority of people get it wrong.

 You only need a suit good enough for your career goals, everything else is a treat.